sebastian-konicz/WRM/README.md

 In this chapter i will analyze the rental patterns of users in order to answer such questions as:
 - how does usage change across the year, the week, and the day;
 - are people mostly using bike sharing system as a way to commute to work or to explore the city.
+- how long are the rides (short as a way to comute, or long as a form of recreation)

 The following analysis was performed using charts prepared in plotly python library.
 Under each image there is a link to an interactive version of the chart.